 A further limitation concerns the demographic differences between the samples.
-They differed with respect to medication status (more chronic diseases with advanced age), and educational background ( $\sim$ 50% of the older participants, but 94% of the young participants had obtained the 12-year school-leaving exam).
-Please see our Discussion in Supporting Information for likely causes and potential implications of the demographic between-group differences.
+They differed with respect to medication status (more chronic diseases with advanced age), and educational background (approximately 50% of the older participants, but 94% of the young participants had obtained the 12-year school-leaving exam).
+Please see our Supplementary Discussion for likely causes and potential implications of the demographic between-group differences.